TheHarishAravind/7515QCA-Assessment1/replicationproject/replication.md

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

+I did not count feedback to be one of the important parameters when we design.
+I was aware of affordances and signifiers, but feedback was not in my sight.

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+Feedback seems like a very obvious concept but I never have thought about this from such perspective.
+I often complain about lag and latency in videogames and videostreams, but this latency in products and designs responding to us has never struck me as a problem, partly because of my cultural conditioning I guess.
+I am thought to adjust rather than question back, now I feel feedback is more than a design concept.
+I am beginning to think how many oppurtuities and design problems I have walked past because I was okay with minimal or no feedback.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+I would love to know about how cultural differences influence these design choices.
+How westernized are the conceptual models for electronic household items?

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

+Having developed a project that shows the speed of a moving objects, especially the speed of a Hamster, how do I make the hamster realize it is going way too fast for its own good?
+Do I flash some light, or sound an alarm?
+Would the hamster take into account this feedback at the moment?
+These would be the questions I have to ask myself If I am to design a project that will involve physical fatigue and physical activity.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###